Financial Tables

 Below we present the financial evaluation of all possible PPP contracts: Shared savings, Guaranteed savings, Direct credit line, Energy supply contract.

-PPP Social housing company ESCO Tenants Financial Institution Civil Society
+PPP Social housing company ESCO Tenants Civil Society

 Shared Savings